FreskimElmazi/fitcalc/README.md

 # What is this?

-Get perfect fitness diet macros and infos about how you can reach your goals just by passing an object.
+Get perfect fitness diet macros and infos about how you can reach your goals just by passing an object

 # Installation